Implementing Conway's Game of Life on the NES

 It was actually a few days ago, as I started writing this blog post, when I first learned that John Conway was the inventor of the "Doomsday" algorithm my calendar calculating library datecalc used to calculate the day of the week of positive years (on or after 1 AD) in the Gregorian Calendar.

-If you have not seen John Conway talk about things he has worked on or found interest in, embedded below is a Youtube Playlist by Numberphile.
+If you have not seen John Conway talk about things he has worked on or found interest in, linked below is a Youtube Playlist by Numberphile.

 Interested in playing around with this implementation of Conway's Game of Life?